- 1 fresh or frozen turkey (1 to 1 1/2 pounds per person)

 - 1 tablespoon low-sodium soy sauce

 Cook's Note: This recipe is not for a Kosher Bird, which is already brined.
 Use only for a frozen or fresh bird.

-Mix the butter, parsley, sage, thyme, 1 teaspoon pepper, the paprika and cloves until combined.
+Remove the turkey from the brine; rinse and pat dry.
+Mix the butter, scallions, ginger, garlic, sesame oil and soy sauce until combined.
 Reserve 4 tablespoons of the butter, then rub the rest under the turkey skin on the breasts and legs.
 Rub 2 tablespoons of the reserved butter on the skin; chill and save the rest for your gravy.
 Let the turkey stand 30 minutes at room temperature before roasting.